Welcome and General Information

 Horticulture at MSU is exceptionally well positioned to grow and respond to the needs of horticultural constituencies throughout the state and beyond.
 This expectation is based on many advantages: established and developing program and faculty strengths in extension, research, and teaching; exceptional access to facilities and equipment; strong relationships with a wide variety of constituency groups including consumers and the diverse horticulture industries in Michigan; the priorities of MSU; and the continuing financial support of industries and public and private agencies and institutions.

 A Certificate program administered by the Institute of Agricultural Technology (IAT) is offered in Horticulture in the field of Landscape & Nursery Management.
-There are many opportunities in the horticulture industry for graduates from the 2-year Landscape Horticulture Program at Michigan State University.
+There are many opportunities in the horticulture industry for graduates from the Landscape Horticulture Certificate Program at Michigan State University.
 Further information on the IAT Horticulture programs may be obtained by contacting Marcus Duck at email@example.com or (517) 355-5191 ext.
 1351.

 Michigan State University offers a four-year curriculum leading to a Bachelor of Science Degree in Horticulture in preparation for positions of responsibility in horticulture.
 Practical horticultural experience is recommended either before college or during summers while in college.

 Horticulture prepares students to meet the challenges of an expanding multibillion-dollar industry.
 Horticulture is high technology, encompassing production and management in our traditional businesses (both on the farm and in the most advanced controlled environment facilities), marketing and utilization of intensively cultivated, high-value crops, provision of horticultural services as technicians, consultants, designers, and educators at all levels, and in research in product development, growth regulation, biotechnology, breeding and genetics, and sustainable agriculture.